 Day 2 Twizel

-We drive up to the top of the eastern side of Lake Pukaki in our support vehicle.
 This morning’s Alps 2 Ocean cycle trail section is a highlight of the bike tour and could contend for the title of the best bike ride in the country.
-The 21km section travels 11km north deep into the mountains to the point adjacent to the Mt Cook Airport.
+The cycle trail travels 11km north deep into the mountains.
 The views here are quite simply superb and will take your breath away.
-The trail then retraces south to the carpark.
-Enjoy a picnic lunch with the mountains before you before completing the next two sections of the day, 34km of cycling following the shores of Lake Pukaki, passing by the location of ‘Lake Town’ in the Hobbit Trilogies, back to yesterdays starting point.
-At the conclusion of the bike ride we load our bikes and drive back to Twizel and our accommodation.
+The trail then retraces south to Jollie River where we enjoy a picnic lunch.
+The next section follows the shores of Lake Pukaki, passing by the location of ‘Lake Town’ in the Hobbit Trilogies, back to the Tekapo B power station.
+At the conclusion of the bike ride we drive back to Twizel.

 Cycle Distance: 55km